MBB-team/VBA-toolbox/_wiki/dcm.md

 A number of VBA demonstration scripts have been written for DCM:

 - `demo_dcm_1region.m`: this script simulates and inverts a 1-node network model.
-We advise readers to have a look at this demo in the aim of getting more insight on the statistical [identifiability](https://en.wikipedia.org/wiki/Identifiability) of conncetivity parameters (including, e.g., local self-inhibitory connections) and neuro-vascular coupling parameters.
+We advise readers to have a look at this demo in the aim of getting more insight on the [statistical identifiability](https://en.wikipedia.org/wiki/Identifiability) of connectivity parameters (including, e.g., local self-inhibitory connections) and neuro-vascular coupling parameters.
 - `demo_dcm4fmri.m`: this script simulates and inverts a 3-nodes network model, with induced network plasticity.
 Emphasis is put on the influence of [neural noise](https://en.wikipedia.org/wiki/Neuronal_noise) on the system's dynamics.
 - `demo_dcm4fmri_distributed.m`: this script simulates and inverts a 3-nodes network model (same as above).
 Here, the observation function has been augmented with unknown spatial profile of activation, which can be useful to capture non-trivial spatial encoding of experimentally controlled stimuli or observed behaviour.